Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 # Ranking methods - Obtaining $\preceq_{t'}$

 A ranking method takes in a set of assignments $A'$ and returns a relation $\preceq_{t'}$.
-It's worth noting that some methods will not use all the information in $A'$.
+It's worth noting that most methods will not use all the information in $A'$.

 I've implemented 6 different methods of ranking: